pkeilbach/htwg-practical-nlp/README.md

 - **Set up your development environment for the course**: 🛠️

-    Go through the [getting started](./docs/getting_started.md) guide to set up you development environment for the course.
+    Go through the [getting started](./docs/getting_started.md) guide to set up your development environment for the course.

 - **Read through the contribution guide**: 👐